The Four Permits in Litigation

 The 2,783-foot Bulkhead/Revetment

 That decision left both sides unhappy.
-In 2009, the Conservation League appealed the issuance of the 270 feet of revetment/bulkhead system, and KP also filed an appeal, seeking the permit for the full 2,783-foot bulkhead/revetment.
-Both cases were heard in the ALC.
+In 2009, the Conservation League appealed the issuance of the 270 feet of revetment/bulkhead system, and KDP also filed an appeal, seeking the permit for the full 2,783-foot bulkhead/revetment.
+The cases were both heard in the ALC.

-The Supreme Court granted our motion for injunction, temporarily preventing KP from constructing the bulkhead/revetment until the case was heard.
+The Supreme Court granted our motion for injunction, temporarily preventing KDP from constructing the bulkhead/revetment until the case was heard.

 In November 2011, the Supreme Court issued its first decision in the case – VICTORY!
 The Supreme Court ruled in our favor, preventing the construction of the bulkhead/revetment.

 But KDP immediately filed a motion asking the Supreme Court to reconsider its decision.
 Oral arguments were heard a second time in April of 2012.
 Almost a year later, the Supreme Court completely reversed course and permitted the construction of the bulkhead/revetment.